alexandermishin13/tm1637-kmod/README.md

 ## To do

 * Check if I could make a `\n` at the end in string mode optional.
+* fdt_pinctrl_configure does not work.
+For now set pins flag forced befor every start of data transfer..

 ## Status